cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-composition.md

           privateKey: "${cbciCascWorkshopGitHubAppPrivateKey}"
 ```

 4. The `gitHubApp` credential is unique to your workshop GitHub Organization.
 But also notice the variable substitution for the `privateKey` field of that credential - the value in the `jenkins.yaml` file is the `${gitHubAppPrivateKey}` variable.
 Of course you wouldn't want to store a secure secret directly in a JCasC yaml file, especially if it is to be stored in source control.
 However, JCasC supports several ways to [pass secrets more securely](https://github.com/jenkinsci/configuration-as-code-plugin/blob/master/docs/features/secrets.adoc).
 For this workshop we are passing secrets by mounting secret volumes using the [Kubernetes Secrets Store CSI driver](https://secrets-store-csi-driver.sigs.k8s.io/introduction.html) with the [Google Secret Manager provider](https://github.com/GoogleCloudPlatform/secrets-store-csi-driver-provider-gcp).
 This allows us to manage secrets with the Google Secret Manager in GCP and to mount those secrets as files in the directory on your controller configured for JCasC to read secret variables, with the file name being the variable name and the file contents being the secret value.
+Other, less sensitive, variables may be configured as System properties such as the `${GITHUB_ORGANIZATION}` placeholder above.

 {{% notice tip %}}
 There are also Kubernetes Secrets Store CSI providers for [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/integrating_csi_driver.html), [Azure Key Vault](https://docs.microsoft.com/en-us/azure/aks/csi-secrets-store-driver) and [HashiCorp Vault](https://www.vaultproject.io/docs/platform/k8s/csi).